techbrett/OfficeDocs-SkypeForBusiness/Teams/answer-auto-attendant-and-call-queue-calls.md

 Support for Auto attendant and Call queue calls is available in the following clients:

-- Microsoft Teams Windows client (32 and 64-bit versions)
+- Microsoft Teams Windows client (32-bit and 64-bit versions)
 - Microsoft Teams Mac client
 - Microsoft Teams iPhone app
 - Microsoft Teams Android app

-The Teams client is only supported with a [co-existence mode of Teams Only](/microsoftteams/setting-your-coexistence-and-upgrade-settings).
+The Teams client is only supported with a [coexistence mode of Teams Only](/microsoftteams/setting-your-coexistence-and-upgrade-settings).

 ## Configure Auto attendant and Call queue support for Microsoft Teams

 To receive Auto attendant and Call queue calls on Microsoft Teams, you need to configure your interoperability policy and upgrade policy.
-Please review [Migration and interoperability for organizations using Teams together with Skype for Business](migration-interop-guidance-for-teams-with-skype.md).
-If you do not have Auto attendants and/or Call queues configured and would like to do so, see [Set up a Cloud Auto attendant](create-a-phone-system-auto-attendant.md) and [Create a Cloud Call queue](create-a-phone-system-call-queue.md).
+For more information, review [Migration and interoperability for organizations using Teams together with Skype for Business](migration-interop-guidance-for-teams-with-skype.md).
+If you don't have Auto attendants and/or Call queues configured and would like to do so, see [Set up a Cloud Auto attendant](create-a-phone-system-auto-attendant.md) and [Create a Cloud Call queue](create-a-phone-system-call-queue.md).

 ## Known Issues

-When a Call queue agent receives a call on their mobile device, the call may go on hold if the device is locked.
+When a Call queue agent receives a call on their mobile device, the call might go on hold if the device is locked.
 Users must unlock the device first and then answer the call.

-## Related topics
+## Related articles

 [Create a Cloud Call queue](create-a-phone-system-call-queue.md)